Babbage-squad-ga/project3-frontend/README.md

 * As a creator I would like to be able to update any question within any survey at any time
 * As a creator I would like to be able to have answers selected froma drop down menu or entered in a text box format
 * As a creator I would like to be able to have the dashboard update in real time to see the answers pour in as they are completed
+* As a creator I would like to specify any numbers of answer to a question
+* As a creator I would like to view the quantitative data for any survey